 2. Eyewitness Accounts

-Eye accounts are notoriously problematic.
-We don’t often remember precise details and can be influenced by various factors.
-One of them is confirmation bias.
+Eyewitness accounts have long been recognized as problematic.
+People often have difficulty remembering precise details and can be influenced by various factors, including confirmation bias.

-By contrast, we have those who do not have a religion.
-A miracle is just seen as a rare event that happens once in a lifetime and therefore doesn’t provide evidence of a higher power.
-At the same time, disasters such as tsunamis and hurricanes that kill thousands are seen as a justification of how a god cannot exist.
+On the other hand, those who do not have a religion tend to view miracles as rare events that can happen naturally, and therefore do not provide evidence of a higher power.
+In the same way, large-scale disasters such as tsunamis and hurricanes that cause massive destruction and loss of life are used to justify the idea that a god cannot exist.

 4. Social Media

-Social media has become a hotbed for fake information to spread.
-People tend to ‘share’ information or news articles that reinforce their existing beliefs.
-Often, catchy headlines are used to attract attention, offering unsubstantiated claims.
+Social media has become a breeding ground for the spread of fake information.
+People tend to share news articles or information that reinforces their pre-existing beliefs.
+Often, eye-catching headlines are used to attract attention, offering unsupported claims.

-In turn, such news is spread across platforms, gaining more and more traction as it confirms millions of people’s existing beliefs.
+This information is then spread across social media platforms, gaining more and more traction as it confirms the beliefs of millions of people.

 How to Avoid Confirmation Bias

-In order to avoid confirmation bias, we must look at other points of view and listen to the other side of the argument.
-However, this must be done with an open mind.
+- Look at other points of view and listen to the other side of the argument with an open mind.

-Only when we become open to change and different ideas can look to avoid confirmation bias.
+- Be open to change and different ideas to avoid confirmation bias.